-Hands down, this is the best barbecue in NYC.
-You’re probably going to have to wait an hour in line to get it, and your clothing is going to smell like a delicious bonfire when you leave - and it’s 100% worth it.
-Get the brisket, get a giant beef rib, and get two lamb belly banh mis.
-Eat one of the banh mis, and put the other on a pedestal in your home so that your occasional guests can admire it.
+You’re probably going to have to wait an hour in line to get what is undoubedtly some of the best BBQ ever to grace this city.
+Get the brisket, a giant beef rib, and two lamb belly bánh mi.
+That way you can put it on a pedestal in your home so that your occasional guests can admire it.
 If you’re with a group (which you should be), add some brisket tacos and Jamaican jerk baby back ribs.
 Both are excellent, but they’re more like supporting actors.
 If you’ve never been here, make some weekend plans to stop by this Red Hook barbecue spot, and bring a book to read in line.

 If you don’t have the time or patience to wait in line at Hometown, we suggest you check out Morgan’s in Prospect Heights.
 This place opened in 2013, and it’s still making some of our favorite Texas-style barbecue in the city.
 The fatty brisket is tender and moist, and the pork ribs come covered in a thick, salty bark with a nice char.
 There’s a big dining room with brick walls and wood ceiling beams, and it’s usually pretty easy to find a table.